brentscott93/quickform/README.md

 ## Examples

-This is the code for the example that is currently deployed on shinyapps.io.
+This is the entire `app.R` code for the example that is [currently deployed on shinyapps.io](https://brentscott93.shinyapps.io/quickform/).
 The responses are saved in a [public Google Drive folder](https://drive.google.com/drive/folders/1sgV9XFyYkf8jGp-xGAHcmIJfN83OkHt9?usp=sharing) under my gmail (<brentscott93@gmail.com>).
 I setup credentials for the {gmailr} app so a “returning user ID” can be emailed to the respondents